AyrisDev/VinceFinance/x/claims/spec/07_clients.md

 ## CLI

-Find below a list of `echelond` commands added with the `x/claims` module.
-You can obtain the full list by using the `echelond -h` command.
+Find below a list of `vinced` commands added with the `x/claims` module.
+You can obtain the full list by using the `vinced -h` command.

 ### Queries